wavefrontHQ/wavefront-lambda-go/README.md

 > A Go wrapper for AWS Lambda so you can monitor everything from your [Wavefront](https://wavefront.com) dashboard.

-The package `wavefront-lambda-go` provides a Go wrapper for AWS Lambda function so you can monitor the three pillars of observability from your [Wavefront](https://wavefront.com) dashboard.

 ## Installation

 Using `go get`